beast-dev/doc/_posts/2018-10-24-measuring-performance.md

 rate will require the recalculation of absolutely everything).
 Thus if the computationally heavy operators are given more `weight` then the average time per operation over the course of the chain will go up.
 But this is not necessarily a bad thing.

+{% include note.html content="This posting is primarily about improving the statistical performance of BEAST irrespective of the hardware being used.
+For a discussion of improving the computational performance on various types of hardware."  %}

 ### Efficient sampling and ESSs